-Customer Data Management: How to Gather Customer Data Correctly
+Customer Data Management: How To Collect Your Customer Data

 By Robert Heger

 So, with data flowing in from every corner, what should be measured?
 Where should it be stored?
-How should it be used to make valued business decisions?
+How should you collect and analyze customer data and use it to make intelligent business decisions?

 And of course, the most difficult part of the process — where to start?

 This article will outline answers to all these questions, and shed light on some of the most pressing customer data management issues for companies today.